agatheblues/accelerating-dark-adaptation/README.md

 # Accelerating Dark Adaptation

 This is the source code of [Accelerating Dark Adaptation](http://acceleratingdarkadaptation.com/), built with Mapbox GL JS, JQuery and Three.js.
-Accelerating Dark Adaptation is the graduating project of Manon Feval at the Royal Academy of Art, The Hague ([KABK](https://www.kabk.nl/agenda/graduation-festival-2019)).
+Accelerating Dark Adaptation is the graduation project of Manon Féval at the Royal Academy of Art, The Hague ([KABK](https://www.kabk.nl/agenda/graduation-festival-2019)).

 ## About